-The Student Support and Services Department coordinates the delivery of student support services available across the Open Campus regional Sites, and the Virtual International Students Office (VISO), and is responsible for monitoring and advising on academic progress and student representation.
-If you have queries on credit exemptions or need advice on your academic progress, or on matters which are having an impact on your studies, please contact the Office of the Assistant Registrar at the following email addresses: student.services@open.uwi.edu and viso@open.uwi.edu.
+The Student Support and Services Department coordinates the delivery of student support services available across the Open Campus regional Sites, and the Virtual International Students Office (VISO).
+The office is responsible for monitoring and advising on academic progress and student representation.
+If you have queries on credit exemptions or need advice on your academic progress, or on matters which are having an impact on your studies, please contact the Student Support and Services Office at the following email addresses: student.services@open.uwi.edu and viso@open.uwi.edu.